 Myth #1 – Nobody Speaks English

 Not once during my visit did I encounter anyone who did not speak good or basic English.
-Yes, I must caveat this by adding that my fortnight within Japan centred around Tokyo, Kyoto and Osaka, which are the most popular tourist destinations within the country.
-However, for the majority of first time visitors, the itineraries will be similar for a 2-week stay.
+Yes, I must caveat this by adding that my fortnight within Japan centered around Tokyo, Kyoto, and Osaka, which are the most popular tourist destinations within the country.
+However, for the majority of first-time visitors, the itineraries will be similar for a 2-week stay.

 Myth #2 – You won’t understand the signs/You’ll get lost

-Myth #3 – There’s too many people/It’s too busy
+Myth #3 – There are too many people/It’s too busy

-Yes, there may be occasions during rush hour when there is a bit of a squeeze within the carriages of the subway, however this is nothing that I have not endured before in London or Paris.
-If you suffer from enochlophobia then the place may not be for you, however many visitors will find that the best way to experience the city is to sit on a park bench or at a coffee shop window and watch the thousands of faces pass by.
+Yes, there may be occasions during rush hour when there is a bit of a squeeze within the carriages of the subway, however, this is nothing that I have not endured before in London or Paris.
+If you suffer from enochlophobia – fear of crowds – then the place may not be for you, however, many visitors will find that the best way to experience the city is to sit on a park bench or at a coffee shop window and watch the thousands of faces pass by.